If you want to get more leads and make meaningful relationships with your connections, LinkedIn events can drastically help you.

 2. Click on “Create an Event.”
 Alternatively, if you’re already viewing an event listing, click on “Create” in the top right corner of the events.

-3. Here, you’ll have an option to create an event as an individual or as a company page.
+3. Here, you’ll have the option to create an event as an individual or as a company page.

 4. Select whether you want to host an online or offline event.
 If you select “Online” as your format, then you’ll have different options than you would have with offline events.